The Shandilya Upanishad

-It is therefore more a description of the stages of Ashtanga-Yoga.
+It is therefore more a description of the steps of Ashtanga-Yoga.
 The Yoga Yajnavalkya lists simliar steps.

 Atharvan replied : " The eight aiigas of yoga are yama, niyama, asana, pranayama, pratyahara, dharana, dhyana, and samadhi.
 Of these, yama is of ten kinds : and so is niyama.

 There are eight asanas.

 Pranayama is of three kinds.
 Pratyahara is of five kinds.
 So also is dharana.

 Dhyana is of two kinds, and samadhi is of one kind only.

 "Under yama (forbearance) are ten : Ahimsa, satya, asteya, brahmacharya, daya, arjava, kshama, dhrti, mitahara, and saucha.

 Of these, ahimsa is the not causing of any pain to any living being at any time through the actions of one s mind, speech, or body.

 Satya is the speaking of the truth that conduces to the well-being of creatures, through the actions of one s mind, speech, or body.